OctopusDeploy/docs/docs/administration/high-availability/designing-high-availability/octopus-for-high-availability-on-azure.md

 ---
-title: Configuring Octopus High Availability - Azure
+title: Considerations for Highly Availaible Octopus on Azure
 description: Information on configuring Octopus High Availability for Microsoft Azure.
 position: 10
 ---

 This section will walk through the different options and considerations for setting up Octopus High Availability in [Microsoft Azure](https://azure.microsoft.com/en-us/).
-This document will deal with the high-level concepts of Octopus High-Availability for an on-Premises install of Octopus Deploy.
+This document will deal with the high-level concepts of Octopus High-Availability Microsoft Azure.

 :::warning
 If you are setting Octopus up on AWS or on-Premises please see the following guides: